 The oldest continuing operating distillery, Buffalo Trace distributed bourbon for “medicinal purposes” during prohibition.
 Today, the distillery displays memorabilia from its history including site maps and pictures detailing the long, eventful past.

-Starting with the cookhouse and the huge fermentation vats, the tour is hands on – literally.
+Starting with the cookhouse and the huge fermentation vats, the tour is hands-on – literally.
 During the tour, participants get to taste fermenting mash and wash their hands with freshly distilled bourbon, activities that let all five senses experience the distilling process.

-Tasting Tip: Since man cannot live on bourbon and chocolate alone, grab a Grilled Kentucky Hot Brown at Gibby’s in downtown Frankfort after the Buffalo Trace distillery tour.
-Located just two miles from the distillery, Gibby’s is a local institution and a perfect spot for lunch.
+After our tour, we followed these instructions and ate a Grilled Kentucky Hot Brown at Gibby’s in downtown Frankfort.
+Located just two miles from the distillery, Gibby’s is a local institution and a perfect spot for a post-bourbon tour lunch.